Back to blog

 Organizing your workflow when building a Python data scraper is often a challenge.

 In this tutorial, we're going to take a look at two industry standard tools that help us make day-to-day scraping easy.
-First off, we’ll demonstrate how to use our E-Commerce Scraper API for scraping data from e-commerce marketplaces.
+First off, we’ll demonstrate how to use our E-Commerce Scraper API (now part of Web Scraper API) for scraping data from e-commerce marketplaces.
 In the second part of the tutorial, we’ll go through the steps of setting up recurring jobs using the Apache Airflow tool.

 Overview of data